Cases study

 Design and installation of a DKFil® dry chemical-physical filter

-The critical emissions of the feed production plant
+Critical emissions of feed production plant

-Usually only raw materials from species accepted in the human food chain such as beef, lamb, poultry, pork, fish, rabbit and game are used.
+Usually, only raw materials from species accepted in the human food chain, such as beef, lamb, poultry, pork, fish, rabbit and game, are used.

 The critical odour issue they reported to us developed from a wastewater treatment plant serving their production facility.

-The stages of the production process
+Various steps of the production process

 The main processes that pet food undergoes are: